AhmadHasbyBik/Prisma_Segitiga.Cpp/README.md

 - prismasegitiga(): a default constructor that initializes the luas data member to 0.
 - prismasegitiga(float alas, float tinggi): a constructor that takes the base length and height of the prism as parameters and calculates the area of the base triangle and assigns it to the luas data member.
-- prismasegitiga(float alas): a constructor that takes the base length of the prism as a parameter and calculates the perimeter of the base triangle and assigns it to the keliling data member.
+- prisma segitiga(float alas): a constructor that takes the base length of the prism as a parameter and calculates the perimeter of the base triangle and assigns it to the keliling data member.

 The program also defines a member function volumeprisma that takes the base length, height, and